buoncubi/call_assistant/README.md

 It follows a list of `OPTIONAL` environmental variables for logging purposes, where possible values are: `ALL`, `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, or `OFF`.

- - `BASE_PKG`: The base package of this project, by default is `digital.boline.callAssistant`.
+ - `BASE_PKG`: The base package of this project, by default is `cubibon.callAssistant`.
  - `BASE_PKG_AWS`: The base package of AWS dependencies, by default is `software.amazon.awssdk`.